Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 organisations, to:

-14.3.1 ensure fair
+14.3.1 ensure fair and equal treatment

-transparent and non‑discriminatory procedures for recognition, based
+non‑discriminatory procedures for recognition, based on objective

 to effective review;